Strong Determinism: A Realistic Example

 This point may generalize to other quantum theories.
 Already in standard Bohmian mechanics, determinism of the fundamental laws is compatible with absolute uncertainty---``when a system has wave function $\psi$ we cannot know more about its configuration $X$ than what is expressed by $|\psi|^2$'' \cite[p.885]{durr1992quantum}.
-Now, consider a hypothetical Bohmian theory that implements strong determinism by postulating a simple and compelling law that picks out not just a unique initial quantum state (W2) but also \textit{a unique initial particle configuration}.
-As long as the simple law does not pick out an atypical configuration (displaying quantum non-equilibrium), there can be unpredictability due to absolute uncertainty and the dispersion in the dynamical equation \cite[pp.885-86]{durr1992quantum}.
+Now, consider a \textit{hypothetical} Bohmian theory that implements strong determinism by postulating a simple and compelling law that picks out not just a unique initial quantum state (W2) but also \textit{a unique initial particle configuration}.
+As long as the simple law does not pick out an atypical configuration (displaying quantum non-equilibrium), there can be unpredictability due to absolute uncertainty and the dispersion in the dynamical equation \cite[pp.885-86]{durr1992quantum}, as strong determinism is compatible with quantum equilibrium hypothesis.
 Our predictions in such a world will still be effectively probabilistic, in accord with the Born rule ($|\psi|^2$).
-In this case, our uncertainty can also correspond to that of self-location (in space and time)---we may be uncertain about which subsystem we are in.\footnote{I thank Sheldon Goldstein for the insight.}
+In this case, our uncertainty can be understood as that of self-location (in space and time)---we may be uncertain of which subsystem we are in.